Henkjan1110/intro-programming-website/data/week5/1-learning-object-oriented-programming.md

 }
 ```

-The clock we implemented earlier is a prime example of an object that relies on "simpler" objects, namely its hands, for its functionality.
+The clock we implemented above is a prime example of an object that relies on "simpler" objects, namely its hands, for its functionality.
 This is the fundamental principle of object-oriented programming: building programs from small, distinct objects that collaborate with one another.

 <programming-exercise name='One Minute'>